 3. Take more standardized tests

-If your SAT or ACT constitute a relative weakness of your application, consider registering for an additional test or two.
+If your SAT or ACT scores constitute a relative weakness of your application, consider registering for an additional test or two.
 As evidenced in our prior posts, standardized test scores still matter and improved results can go a long way toward improving your admission prospects.
 If you decide to take an additional exam, do so in January or February, before your prospective colleges finalize their admission decisions.

 4. Add to Your Resume

 5. Demonstrate Interest

 If you have not yet visited your first-choice college, consider doing so (in non-pandemic times).
 A campus visit offers you an opportunity to talk with students and current staff, meet face-to-face with your admissions counselor, and further acquaint yourself with the offerings of a particular college.
 It may also improve your admissions prospects.
 During the COVID-19 crisis, of course, this will not be possible.
 As a replacement, consider actions like engaging with the school over social media or reaching out to an admissions officer via email with a thoughtful question.

 6. Get straight A’s

 Study hard.
 First-semester grades are extremely important for deferred applicants and provide you with one last opportunity to exhibit scholastic promise and a trend of academic improvement.
-It is also important to note that a number of competitive colleges are willing to review January SAT and/or February ACT scores in their regular admissions processes, so if you’re not satisfied with your current scores and believe improvement is possible, consider registering for one final test.
+It is also important to note that a number of competitive colleges are willing to review January SAT and/or February ACT scores in their regular admissions processes.
+Therefore, if you’re not satisfied with your current scores and believe improvement is possible, consider registering for one final test.